North American X-15A-2

 This fine model is of the North American X-15A-2 at 1:20 scale, replicated exactly at the moment it landed after its record speed run of Mach 6.7 in October 1967.
 Designed and assembled completely from scratch in our Bristol Workshop, the use of technical drawings and archival imagery have allowed us to perfectly recreate every detail at scale.
 Individual panels and finishes were extrapolated from NASA’s technical drawings and images of the plane held at the USAF museum.
 3D printing technology is used to produce the majority of the components, before our model makers use traditional machining and hand working techniques to create the most precise, accurate and faithfully detailed pieces.
 Multiple paint techniques and materials have been used to accurately replicate real life patination.

-The X-15A-2 is limited to just five editions.
+The X-15A-2 is limited to just five pieces.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.